 2011

-Affordable Rent was introduced and the legal definition of social housing was expanded.
-This begins the diversion of funding to other less affordable tenures.
+The government introduced Affordable Rent, and the legal definition of social housing was expanded.
+This began the diversion of funding to other less affordable tenures.

 2017

-Owing to the deregulation of consumer standards and a lack of investment in good quality social homes, some tenants faced health and safety risks in their homes.
+Due to the deregulation of consumer standards and a lack of investment in good quality social homes, some tenants faced health and safety risks in their homes.
 Many others felt stigmatised and ignored.
-This was painfully evident in the catastrophic fire at Grenfell Tower in North Kensington, London in June 2017, in which 72 people, including 18 children, died.
+This became painfully evident in the catastrophic fire at Grenfell Tower in North Kensington, London, in June 2017, in which 72 people (including 18 children) died.

 2018

 The Commission was overwhelmed by the public response and support for social housing.
-More than 31,000 organisations and people took part, sharing evidence and their experiences, and welcoming commission members into their homes.
-Based on extensive research, the commission launched its ‘Vision for Social Housing’ in 2019, calling for investment in a new generation of social homes, tougher regulation and a stronger voice for tenants.
+More than 31,000 organisations and people participated, sharing evidence and their experiences and welcoming commission members into their homes.
+Based on extensive research, the Commission launched its ‘Vision for Social Housing’ in 2019, calling for investment in a new generation of social homes, stricter regulations and a stronger voice for tenants.

 2020